mlcosg/mlcosg.github.io/README.md

 About the Shapes Category:
 During the initial group cleaning of the data, we coded the shape category using the following meta-schema:

-"No Shape Provided" = blank, unknown, other "Geometric" = triangle, delta, circle, sphere, round, dome, rectangle, cylinder, cone, pyramid, hexagon "Light" = light, fireball, flare, flash
+"No Shape Provided" = blank, unknown, other <br>
+"Geometric" = triangle, delta, circle, sphere, round, dome, rectangle, cylinder, cone, pyramid, hexagon <br>
+"Light" = light, fireball, flare, flash <br>
-"Changing" = changed, changing
+"Changing" = changed, changing <br>
-"Disk" = disk, oval, cigar
+"Disk" = disk, oval, cigar <br>
-"Teardrop" - teardrop, egg
+"Teardrop" - teardrop, egg <br>
-"Formation" = formation of multiple objects "Miscellaneous" = diamond, chevron, cross, crescent
+"Formation" = formation of multiple objects <br>
+"Miscellaneous" = diamond, chevron, cross, crescent <br>

 Further Cleaning of the Data for the Analysis:
 I further limited the scope of my individual analysis by dropping all observations of durations in sightings greater than 5 hours.
 (For a discussion on this, see “Comparisons-Outliers” under the Comparisons dropdown menu option.)